Protect Your Pearly Whites with Mouth Guards

 - reduce concussion

-Teeth grinding or bruxism is actually classified as a sleep disorder.
+Teeth grinding (teeth clenching) or sleep bruxism is actually classified as a sleep disorder.
 Why?
 Because it only happens when one is asleep.
-The thing is, most people are unaware of their condition as they are unconscious when they are doing it.
-It is only when other people hear the sounds they make and tell them when they wake up the next day that they are made aware.
+The thing is, most people are unaware of their condition as they are unconscious when they are doing it. it is only when other people hear the sounds they make and tell them when they wake up the next day, that they are made aware.

 Difference Between Bruxism and TMJ Disorder